opentx/lua-reference-guide/lcd/lcd_functions-overview.md

 ##### Notes:

 The run function is periodically called when the screen is visible.
-In OpenTX 2.1 each invocation starts with a blank screen, whereas 2.0 scripts screen images persisted across calls.
+In OpenTX 2.0 each invocation starts with a blank screen (unless lcd.lock() is used).
+Under OpenTX 2.1 screen state is always persisted across calls to the run function. **Many scripts originally written for OpenTX 2.0 require a call to lcd.clear() at the beginning of their run function in order to display properly under 2.1.**

 Many of the lcd functions accept parameters named *flags* and *patterns*.
 The names and their meanings are described below.